We are fortunate to find an entry in the parish register providing a statistical account of Stow Bardolph in June 1811:

 The Romanesque interior of South Runcton St Andrew.
 The Bell memorial is visible above the archway to the north vestry; that to Robert Peel is on the south wall opposite.
 One imagines that very little of the original church was incorporated into the rebuild.

 Henry Bell, the architect, was baptised in St Margaret’s on 08 July 1647, the son of wealthy merchant and Alderman Henry Bell who died in 1686, twice Mayor of Lynn in 1658 and 1670.
 He attended King’s Lynn Grammar School where his uncle Edward was headmaster and then went off to Caius College at the age of 13, initially paying his own way as a pensioner but later as a scholar.
 He was awarded his BA in 1665, aged 18.
-One imagines Alderman Henry was born in the early 1620s but his precise connection to Beaupre Hall is not known to the author at the time of writing.
+One imagines Alderman Henry was born in the early 1620s but his precise connection, if any, to Beaupre Hall is not known to the author at the time of writing.
 He married Ann Brumble in St Margaret’s on 28 February 1678 and they had five sons and one daughter.